axelvaldez/radical-companies/_posts/model/2023-02-23-urban-radical.markdown

  <div class="_quotespan">Nope.
 Right.</div>
  <div class="_quotespan">What are the rules that determine that a recognized contributioin is legit?</div>
  <div class="_quotespan">There are no rules.
 Or put another way, you make up your own rules.</div>
  <div class="_quotespan">OK.
 Wait.
 OK.
-But that is ripe for cheat&hellip; wait a minute, are they grants transparent? can everybody see what is going on.
-I mean, if there is no boss&hellip;</div>
+But that is ripe for cheat&hellip; wait&hellip; are these grants transparent? can everybody see what is going on.
+I mean, there is no boss, right&hellip;</div>
  <div class="_quotespan">Right, they are transparent to the world.</div>
  <div class="_quotespan">Holy shit!</div>
  <div class="_quotespan">That is the cleverest thing we came up with.
 There is no other magic.</div>